 A full physical exam can also be an opportunity for your doctors and you to look into your immunization history and medication records.
 The doctor can review the medications you’re on and see if you are taking the right doses of them.
 Immunization history is generally for children.
 A primary care physician will check to see if any major vaccinations are still required.

-Without annual physical exams, a lot of health concerns can go unchecked for days or sometimes even years or until they become very serious life-threatening problems.
+Without annual physical exams, a lot of health concerns can go unchecked for days or sometimes even years until they become very serious life-threatening problems.
 Annual physicals allow individuals to prevent that from happening because it helps them take control of their health before things go wrong.

 What do doctors do at a physical?